 Get an internship at the Office of the Bicentennial

 The IU Bicentennial offers a wide variety of internship opportunities for IU students, on all IU campuses, at all levels of study, and from any discipline.
-Bicentennial Interns complete project-based research and deliver special, one-time project outcomes defined by the Office of the Bicentennial, project supervisors and mentors.
-Available Summer 2018 internships are defined below.
-Our internships are typically one semester long and average from 10 to 15 hours per week.
-Internships are paid and provide the IU Bicentennial with content and program development and provide the intern with critical job experience.
+Bicentennial Interns complete project-based research and deliver special, one-time project outcomes defined by the Office of the Bicentennial, project supervisors, and mentors.
+Available internships are defined below.
+Our internships are typically one semester long and average from 10 hours per week.
+Internships are paid and provide the IU Bicentennial with content and program development, and provide the intern with critical job experience.

 Paid internships are available for fall, spring, and summer semesters.